MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-install-and-configure.md

 1. The Expense Core Service Connector is now configured for use by the mobile app.
 Select **Close**, and close the Power Automate portal.

 ## Enable Code components for canvas app
-Once the core service connector is configured, need to enable the code components which is required for localization controls.
-Refer [Code components for canvas apps](/power-platform/developer/component-framework/component-framework-for-canvas-apps)
+Once you have set up the core service connector, the next step is to activate the necessary code components for localization controls.
+Refer [Code components for canvas apps](/powerapps-docs/powerapps-docs/developer/component-framework#component-framework-for-canvas-apps)

 ## Refresh virtual entities in Dataverse
-After enabling the code components required for canvas apps, need to enable the virtual entities that are being used for the expense mobile app.
-This step is required to for the canvas app to use the latest metadata of the virtual entities.
+Once the code components for canvas apps have been enabled, the next crucial step is to enable the virtual entities used in the expense mobile app.
+This action ensures that the canvas app can utilize the most up-to-date metadata of these virtual entities, enhancing the overall functionality and user experience of the app.
 Refer [Refresh virtual entities in Dataverse](/power-platform/enable-virtual-entities#refresh-virtual-entity-metadata)
 Below is the list of entities that is needs to be refreshed.

 - CurrencyEntity